top of page

 Seneca Basket - Unknown date [National Museum of the American Indian]

 In 1847, the Smithsonian Institution published: Ancient Monuments of the Mississippi Valley, [Squier and Davis 1847] a compilation of surveys by E. G. Squier and E. H. Davis between 1837 and 1847.
 It is important because this was done just after the canals were built and before the railroads, which changed the landscape of Ohio forever.
-Unfortunately, these surveys turned out to be very inaccurate, yet they are still important as the surveys and their descriptions of the earthworks include features that have been lost.
+Unfortunately, these surveys turned out to be inaccurate, yet they are still important as the surveys and their descriptions of the earthworks include features that have been lost.
 In 1862, James Salisbury, a doctor from Cleveland, and his brother, Charles Salisbury, amateur archeologists, surveyed the Newark Earthworks.
 Their results are unpublished but exist in a collection at the American Antiquarian Society.
 [Salisbury and Salisbury 1862] In 1881, the new Bureau of Ethnology at the Smithsonian Institution sent expeditions all over the country under the supervision of Cyrus Thomas.
 In Ohio, the surveyor was James D. Middleton.
 A report was published in 1894 as Report on the Mound Explorations of the Bureau of Ethnology.
 [Thomas 1894] Middleton's work is considered the most accurate, but all show different features that have been lost.

 James A. Marshall (1932-2006) was a civil engineer from Illinois.
 Since 1965, he devoted much of his spare time surveying various earthworks in Ohio and other places.
 [Marshall, W 2006] In one of his papers, he mentions trying to get funding for a book that would include his plats.
 [Marshall 1987] I don't believe this happened.
 After his death, his siblings donated all his documents, some 7,445 cataloged items, to the Ohio History Connection [Ohio History Connection 2009].
-Marshall is important not only for his accurate surveys but also for the idea that the Hopewell had a consistent sense of geometry, a standard unit of measure, and used these concepts to build their earthworks.
+Marshall is important not only for his accurate surveys but also for the idea that the builders had a consistent sense of geometry, a standard unit of measure, and used these concepts to build their earthworks.

 During the last 20 years, a growing trend in archaeology has been to use non-invasive methods.
 Satellite imagery, aerial photography, new imaging techniques like LIDAR, and geophysical 'imagery' like magnetometry, ground penetrating radar, and others have transformed the field.
-[Ohio History Connection 2022] [Burkes 2014] This has expanded a view often limited to a single site to include a whole landscape.
+[Ohio History Connection 2022] [Burks 2014] This has expanded a view often limited to a single site to include a whole landscape.
 All these methods create data that can be fed into GIS.
 GIS in archaeology has become a computational tool not only for visualization but also for geospatial analysis.
 [Wheatley and Gillings 2022]

 In 2020, Encountering Hopewell in the Twenty-first Century, Ohio and Beyond was published.
 [Redmond 2022 I] [Redmond 2022 II] It contains papers given at a conference in Chillicothe, Ohio in two volumes.
 Three articles in the first volume give results using imaging technologies.
-One explores earthworks outside of Ohio, in southern Indiana.
-[Davis and Burkes 2020] Using LIDAR and GIS visualization techniques they found extensive new features including squares with circular corners, called 'squircles'.
-Another article describes the excavation of Moorehead Circle, which found a circle of post holes inside the large hilltop earthwork at Fort Ancient, [Riodan 2020] This could be termed a 'woodhendge,' a circular arrangement of poles having astronomical significance.
-The woodhendge had been replaced by a dirt embankment.
+One explores earthworks outside of Ohio, in central Indiana.
+[Davis and Burks 2020] Using LIDAR and GIS visualization techniques they found extensive new features including squares with circular corners, called 'squircles'.
+Another article describes the excavation of Moorehead Circle, which found a circle of post holes inside the large hilltop earthwork at Fort Ancient, [Riordan 2020] This could be termed a 'woodhenge,' a circular arrangement of poles having astronomical significance.
+The woodhenge had been replaced by a dirt embankment.
 They also found remains of a large building and extensive paving and modification of the inner part of the circle.
 A final article gives the results of a magnetometric survey of the Seip Works in the Paint Creek Valley near Chillicothe.
 [Komp and Lul 2020] They found extensive activity within one of the circles.
 Some features labeled as squares were squircles like those found in Indiana.
 These studies suggest the extensive use of wooden poles set in the ground in their building techniques and more transitory shapes including the intermingling of squares and circles instead of being separate.
 Posts were not found, just the post holes.
 There are several possible uses.
-Post holes were used to hold up structures, as a placeholder for later earthworks, in some cases stockades, as a wood henge, and other unknown single or grouped uses.
+Post holes were used to hold up structures, as a placeholder for later earthworks, in some cases stockades, as a woodhenge, and other unknown single or grouped uses.
 Some holes have ashes at the bottom.
 A way to remove a stump from a felled tree is to burn it.
 Perhaps some of these post-holes were just from trees that were removed as they modified their landscape, This is important to note when trying to find patterns in the placement of these features.

 “As usual, any estimate of Ohio Hopewell activities is hampered by the lack of even a relative chronological yard stick.
 For example, do the known large deposits represent the entirety of the Hopewell era?
 Certainly they do not represent the entirety of the ceremonial/ritual/political/economic activities.
 What is the relative chronology of these deposits, particularly compared with those of Tremper and Seip?
 Are great artifact deposits and monumental structures coeval or spaced through time?
 What is the relative chronology of the construction of major mounds and large enclosures, especially at sites where both appear?
 Until there is a well documented time line for Ohio Hopewell, we will need to continue constructing our hypothetical cultural interpretations on very shifting sands of time.”
 [Greber 1996]